“I couldn’t afford the fee to release my LNAT results. I had no support and no cash to spare”

 “I couldn’t afford the fee to release my Law National Aptitude Test (LNAT) results.”

-When it came to choosing my university I was forced to choose one that didn’t need LNAT results as part of their entry requirements.
-While I had initially applied to various universities, including those that required me to pass the LNAT test, the fee to access my results was £40.
+When it came to choosing my university, I was forced to choose one that didn’t need LNAT results.
+While I initially applied to various universities, including those that required me to pass the LNAT, the fee to access my results was £40.
 It might not sound like a lot, but I had no support and no cash to spare.
 That money was equivalent to a week’s worth of shopping.
-I found out later that I passed the LNAT exams, but it was too late to change by that point.
+I found out later I passed the LNAT exams, but it was too late to change by that point.

-When I started university, I was better prepared than my course mates who'd done GCSEs and A Levels.
-I was surprised that no one else knew how to Harvard reference – people would ask me for help!
-For years I’d been treated as less of a person because I didn't have GCSEs, but I felt like I was at an advantage having done the Access course route.
+When I started university, I was better prepared than my coursemates who'd done GCSEs and A-levels.
+I was surprised no one else knew how to Harvard reference – people would ask me for help!
+For years, I’d been treated as less of a person because I didn't have GCSEs, but I felt like I was at an advantage having done the access course route.

 As I lay in hospital with my newborn son in my arms, I realised how important it was to return to university.
-I was a single mum so his future depended on me, and he became my inspiration to keep going.
-Using my maternity pay, I settled my university debt and I returned to law school when my son was five months old.
+I was a single mum, so his future depended on me.
+He became my inspiration to keep going.
+Using my maternity pay, I settled my university debt and returned to law school when my son was five months old.

 I don’t have any graduation photos because I couldn’t afford them.
 I used a credit card to pay for my robe hire but I couldn’t stretch to the photos.
 It’s still a big regret for me.

-I didn’t have the funds to do my masters or Legal Practice Course (LPC) straight after my degree.
-Student Finance wasn’t available for post-graduate courses when I graduated and without family support or the ability to raise a loan, my focus was on supporting myself and my son.
+I didn’t have the funds to do my master’s or Legal Practice Course (LPC) straight after my degree.
+Student Finance wasn’t available for postgraduate courses when I graduated.
+Without family support or the ability to raise a loan, my focus was on supporting myself and my son.
 I took a two-week role as a typist at a law firm but stayed for two years.
 During that time, I worked my way up to being a paralegal.
 I moved firms and eventually became a conveyancer with my own caseload.

 “It’s taken me over two decades to qualify as a solicitor but I know my journey has made me a better lawyer.”

-I speak to a lot of younger solicitors who have imposter syndrome and worry that they don't belong in law.
-Ultimately, if you’ve qualified as a solicitor you belong in law.
+I speak to a lot of younger solicitors who have imposter syndrome and worry they don't belong in law.
+Ultimately, if you’ve qualified as a solicitor, you belong in law.
 I've worked just as hard – if not harder – than others to get here.

 Looking to the future of the profession, I’d like to see more social mobility in law.
 I really believe there should be more people who come from backgrounds like mine, especially as judges.
 We need people from all walks of life to enter law.

-It’ll probably take another ten years before I become a judge, but I’m determined to get there.
+It’ll probably take another 10 years before I become a judge, but I’m determined to get there.
 What started as a far-fetched dream from a 10th floor flat now seems to be within reach.
-Solicitor to judge doesn’t sound as difficult as ‘no GCSEs to solicitor!’.
-I moved into property litigation at the start of this year to build up my court experience and exposure.
+Solicitor to judge doesn’t sound as difficult as ‘no GCSEs to solicitor’!
+I moved into property litigation at the start of the year to build up my court experience and exposure.
 I’m looking forward to the next step of my legal journey.

 We are delighted to invite you to our 2025 Junior Solicitor Summit on Friday 24 October